emcruise/tor-rootkit/README.md

 | `os <command>` | Executes a command in the clients shell and returns the output |
 | `background` | Keeps the connection to a client and returns to listener

+## Contribution

+Any contributions are appreciated.
+Make a pull-requests and I'll merge if it passes my automatic tests.